Coolver/home-assistant-vibecode-agent/README.md

 ✅ Configuration validation — test before apply to reduce breaking changes
 ✅ One-click rollback — revert to a previous state if something goes wrong
 ✅ Activity log — full audit trail of what the agent did and when

 ---

+### 📦 Extend with the community

+✅ Install and configure HACS — unlock 1000+ community integrations
+✅ Search repositories — themes, plugins, custom components, dashboards
+✅ Install integrations — one-command setup for new HACS components
+✅ Keep things fresh — update all HACS repositories from a single place

+---